 That's a very important new lead where people can go.

-But there's something the President can do right now.
+But there's something the president can do right now.

 There's a bucket of documents.

-It's a series of emails uh that I'm told show that the FBI was debating and had concerns about Steele's credibility before the FISA.
+It's a series of emails that I'm told show that the FBI was debating and had concerns about Steele's credibility before the FISA.

 Those should become public now.